IngeniiCode/AvMet/README.md

 =============

 ### 12-OCT-2017
+Fixed bug in Emergency and Special Squawk code alerting to only return a unique special Squawk code per aircraft.
+If more than one special interest code is used, a single entry for each will be expressed.
+EX:

+	**ALERT:**  N113MH [A03873] 5216    10050 ft.  @   215 kts.
+DOD aircraft
+	**ALERT:**  N579PS [A7712E] 5273    16575 ft.  @   251 kts.
+DOD aircraft
+	**ALERT:** SWA1518 [ABB972] 5276    23800 ft.  @   438 kts.
+DOD aircraft

+### 12-OCT-2017
 Refactor of reporting process, added String formatting templates, cut about 20 lines of code by doing this.
 Updated output looks like this: